johnalam/F5-iRules-LX-MSSQL/README.md

     1) Provision iRules-LX.
     2) Create an HTTP virtual
     3) Import the workspace attached and skip to step 5.
-(Recommended).
+(Recommended). (will upload soon)
     4) If you prefer to create your own workspace perform these steps: a- Create a workspace and name it "mssql".
 This name corresponds to command in step e-i. b- Create an iRule in the workspace and paste in the iRule provided.
 (Pull it out of the worspace tar file attached).